nivevj/Insta-template/README.md

 # Insta-template
-A basic instagram like template built using html and css
+A basic instagram like template built using html and css.